 Not necessarily in that form, but you should inform them how they can opt out from your messages.

-Remember that the opt-out is a rightful part of your message.
+Remember that the email opt-outs are rightful parts of your messages.
 So it has to match the other parts.
 It has to be human.
 It has to be natural.
 It has to match the personal tone of your email.

 Come up with your own, original idea for that, and paradoxically you can gain a lot with the part of your email that’s supposed to let people resign.
 Use the opt-out as another way to show them you’re a great person, and that it’s worth to opt in by hitting “Reply.”